 During optimisation of the acquisition function, we use the local search strategy (for categorical optimisation; in Sec. \ref{subsec:combinatorialmethod}) or the interleaved strategy (for mixed optimisation; in Sec. \ref{subsec:mixedmethod}).
-In all cases we set the maximum number of local/interleaved search to be $100$; for interleaved search in mixed space, one local search move + one gradient-based optimisation step count as one interleaved search step, and we use Adam optimiser \cite{kingma2014adam} with learning rate $=0.03$ for the gradient-based optimisation of acquisition function in continuous inputs.
-In conformity to common practice in optimising the acquisition function, we restart the local/interleaved search $3$ times and the point(s) achieving the highest acquisition function value out of the $3$ runs is selected for the next evaluation.
+In all cases, we initialise the search at the best location found so far, and we set the maximum number of local/interleaved search to be $100$; for interleaved search in mixed space, one local search move + one gradient-based optimisation step count as one interleaved search step, we use Adam \cite{kingma2014adam} as the default optimiser for the log-marginal likelihood with learning rate $0.1$ and maximum step $100$, although we find the performance to be relatively stable at least for maximum step in the range of $[100, 300]$ and learning rate in the range of $[0.03, 0.3]$.
+By default, we optimise the log-marginal likelihood $3$ times and select the point(s) with the largest acquisition function across the 3 runs, although we do not find optimising with just $1$ restart to be significantly worse.
 In this work we use expected improvement (\textsc{ei}) as the acquisition function, although our work is compatible with any other common choice such as \textsc{gp-ucb} or Thompson sampling.
-When \gls{CASMOPOLITAN} is run in the batch setting, we use the Kriging Believer strategy \cite{Ginsbourger_2010Kriging} to select $b$ points simultaneously: specifically, given observation data $D_t = \{\mathbf{z}_i, y_i\}_{i=0}^t$ and a \gls{GP} model, we first optimise the acquisition function as usual to propose the first out of the $b$ points required:
+When \gls{CASMOPOLITAN} is run in the batch setting, we use the Kriging Believer strategy \cite{ginsbourger2010kriging} to select $b$ points simultaneously: specifically, given observation data $D_t = \{\mathbf{z}_i, y_i\}_{i=0}^t$ and a \gls{GP} model, we first optimise the acquisition function as usual to propose the first out of the $b$ points required:

 We then fully trust $\mu(\mathbf{z}_t^{(1)})$, the predictive mean at $\mathbf{z}_t^{(1)}$, as a perfect proxy of the true objective function value $f(\mathbf{z}_t^{(1)})$, and use this ``hallucinated'' input-output tuple $(\mathbf{z}_t^{(1)}, \mu(\mathbf{z}_t^{(1)}))$ to update the \gls{GP} $D_{t-1} \leftarrow D_{t-1} \cup (\mathbf{z}_t^{(1)}, \mu(\mathbf({z}_t^{(1)}))$.
 Conditioned on this \gls{GP} with ``hallucinated'' inputs and observations, we then optimise the acquisition function value again to propose the second point $ \mathbf{z}_t^{(2)}$ and this process is repeated until all $b$ proposals are selected.